gilbertgit95/kagiweb-api-core-a/README.md

 - open .env file from the root folder of this repository
 - change the database settings to your current installed db settings like: the dialect, username, password, host and more.
 You can just leave the other settings unchange.
+- you may need to install or uninstall some npm dependencies if you are using sql server other than postgres.
+For more instructions about this dependencies, please refer to sequelize installation documentation https://sequelize.org/master/manual/getting-started.html

 ### Initialization
 - run this command in the root folder `sequelize db:create`. this will create the app database indicated